 Miso is a delicious, pungent, thick paste that is used to flavor soups, sauces, and other savory dishes.
 "Mugi miso" is miso made with barley koji.
 It takes quite a long time to ferment, but if you have the patience, the result is worth it!

-You can also make miso with other legumes such as chickpeas, but soy is the most common type.
+Miso can also be made with other legumes such as chickpeas, but soy is the most common type.

 The most reliable way to measure ingredients is by weight to achieve the right proportions for fermentation.

-- Soak and cook the soybeans until soft, saving 400 cc (13.5 fluid ounces) of the cooking water for use in this recipe.
-Cool soybeans until they reach room temperature.
+- Soak and cook the soybeans until soft, saving 1¾ cups of the cooking water for later use.
+Cool soybeans to room temperature.

 - Mix all ingredients well.
 Place the mixture in a clean container without any space.
 Sprinkle sea salt on the surface.
 Place plastic wrap over the top to eliminate exposure to air.

-- Place a good lid and a one-pound stone/weight on top to maintain pressure on the mixture.
-Allow the mixture to ferment until ready.
+- Place a good lid and a one-pound weight on top to maintain pressure on the mixture.
+Ferment until ready.
 The fermentation period will be shorter during warmer months with a total period of approximately 6 months if fermentation is started in the spring and 10 months if fermentation is started in the fall.

 Miso paste will last for a year or more in the refrigerator.